-The delivery of this Strategy is overseen by the Council's Corporate Environmental and Sustainability Group.
-This Group acts as the main Programme Board for activities across the organisation.
-The working group meets quarterly to review the process of actions.
+It is currently proposed that the delivery of this Strategy will be overseen by a Corporate Environmental and Sustainability Group, although this may be subject to change as it develops.
+This will act as the main Programme Board for activities across the organisation.
+The working group will meet quarterly to review the process of actions.